Why Check Device History Before Logging In to OKX?

 FAQ

-What do people most often miss about review OKX device history before login?
+What do people most often miss about Review device history before logging in to OKX?

 The usual miss is checking Trusted devices without confirming Unknown logins in the same flow.